louis-tru/quark/docs/RENDERING.md

 - `gl_command.*` replaces the old `gl_cmd.*` files.
 - Matrix and blend changes are recorded through backend command hooks from `GPUCanvas`.
+- Ordinary view position should not require a canvas matrix update.
+The painter can express simple positions in draw coordinates and reserve matrix changes for transform boundaries such as scroll/morph.
 - Deferred commands must respect data lifetime. `drawTriangles(copyData=true)` is the explicit signal to copy transient vertex/index buffers.
 - See `docs/TROUBLESHOOTING.md` for rendering failure modes, especially the requirement that persistent UBO/VBO objects have storage allocated before any